junglok/tem-docs/docs/cryoSPARC.rst

 Trouble shooting
 ================

-1. How to stop or start the cryoSPARC instance?
+1. How to stop or start the CryoSPARC instance?
 -----------------------------------------------

-* Stop the running cryoSPRAC instance
+* Stop the running CryoSPARC instance

 .. code-block:: bash

+   On the node tem-cs-el7.sdfarm.kr or tem-ui-el7.sdfarm.kr where the CryoSPARC instance's running,

-   tem-cs-el7.sdfarm.kr $> cryosparcm stop
+   $> cryosparcm stop

    CryoSPARC is running.
    Stopping cryoSPARC